-Modern redesigning of a detached house in Kingston
+Modern redesign for a detached house in Kingston

-The brief for the project included enlargement of a detached house in Kingston.
-The project included a double storey rear extension, loft conversion, internal re-figuration and a porch.
-In order to comply with the Council’s planning regulations our contemporary intervention had to consider the sensitive approach to the existing fabric and form as well as the requirements of the client to preserve the appearance and the character of the residential architecture in the area.
+The brief was to enlarge the property via a double storey rear extension, loft conversion, internal re-figuration and a porch.
+In order to comply with the Council’s planning regulations our designers had to consider a sensitive approach to the existing fabric and form as well as the client requirements to preserve the appearance and the character of the residential architecture in the area.

 The new layout of spaces in the dwelling addressed and responded to the client’s needs.
 The common spaces, such as the play room, lounge and living room were located on the ground floor.
 The design focused on functionality and connection of spaces.
 The two most frequently used rooms, the family lounge and kitchen, were placed next to each other to enable circulation between spaces.
 The design of a spacious kitchen that opens up to the dining area included a modern flat roof with skylight which allows for natural light to enter the space.